Industrial Refrigeration Ammonia

 The shaft seal had started to leak ammonia.
 It was replaced by removing the shaft seal cover, splitting the coupling and sliding the shaft seal over the shaft.
 After removing the non condensables, we reintroduced the ammonia back into the compressor- now the 'o' rings leaked.

 Leaking Industrial Refrigeration Ammonia 'O' Rings

 Leaks on ‘o’ rings occur because they become flattened and plastic like.
 This is caused by heat around the high side of the screw compressor.
 When there is pressure in the system- the oil if forced against the gap- making a seal.
-After the ammonia refrigerant had been handled- the oil ran away- causing the leak when the ammonia was reintroduced.
+After the ammonia refrigerant had been handled- the oil ran away- causing a leak when the ammonia was reintroduced.

 0161 370 7193

 The pipework and ancillaries had been removed from the compressor prior to the visit.
 Our lift and shift guys arrived and set up their lifting equipment.
 They raised the compressor and manoeuvred it on across the roof.
 They then manoeuvred it up then down some steps.
 They used lifting equipment to get the compressor, end on- down a cat ladder.

 It is always better to strip down this kind of compressor in a workshop- on a bench with compressed air and all the tools nearby.
 We unbolted the castings and slid the screw out.
 The various castings being laid out in a line.
 We replaced the ‘o’ rings for new the rebuilt the compressor.

 Ammonia Refrigerant Charge